et9719/stepldn-v2/README.md

 - The footer shows at the bottom of every page.
     - It includes social media links in the form of icons.
     - Links that lead to the terms & conditions, privacy policy and also a link to the site map.
-    - The footer also has a section for users to contact the site owners in multiple way, via email, phone or also if they follow the 'via the site' link it takes them to a page where they can leave a message for the site owners through the website itsself.
+    - The footer also has a section for users to contact the site owners in multiple way, via email, phone or also if they follow the 'via the site' link it takes them to a page where they can leave a message for the site owners through the website itself.

 <img src="media/readme_media/feature-footer.png" alt="Footer functions">